Thousands of EOHN clinics incorporate our eReader, eCCF® paperless process, and more.

 We provide a truly paperless process.
 You no longer face time-consuming, post-analytic work.
 No more data entry or transcription of test details.
 No faxing.
 And no manual record-keeping.

 In fact, you never have to print the chain unless you need to send the specimen to the laboratory or the donor requests a copy of the paperwork.

-In addition to drug screening, our eScreen123 program also allows you to process and manage a variety of other events including breath alcohol tests, hair drug testing, DNA screening, physical exams, as well as health and medical services.
-Collections and screenings become data that are “re-creatable events.”
-This creates sample integrity, increased confidentiality and protocol consistency for the donor and your clinic.
+In addition to drug screening, our eScreen123 application also allows you to process and manage a variety of other events including breath alcohol tests, hair drug testing, DNA screening, physical exams, and occupational health services.
+Collections and screenings become data that are “re-creatable events,” creating sample integrity, increased confidentiality and protocol consistency for the donor and your clinic.